emurillo510/asking-madden-data/README.md

 3. FILE(S)
 ----------

 1.  get-teams-schedules.py
    * Python script to aggregate all team schedule for season.
 2.  get-teams-standings.sh
    * Shell script to aggregate all team standings for season.
 3.  get-teams-stats.py
    * Python script to aggregate team stats for season.
 4.  parse-teams-schedule.py
    * Python script to parse team schedules.
 5.  parse-teams-standings.py
    * Python script to parse team standings.
+6.  get-player-careerstats.py
+   * Shell script to aggregate all player career stats for season.
+7.  get-player-combine.py
+    * Shell script to aggregate all player combine stats for season.
+8.  get-player-draft.py
+    * Shell script to aggregate all player draft data for season.
+9.  get-player-gamelogs.py
+    * Shell script to aggregate all player gamelogs for season.
+10. get-player-gamesplits.py
+    * Shell script to aggregate all player gamesplits for season.
+11. get-player-situationalstats.py
+    * Shell script to aggregate all player situational stats for season.

 4. FILE DIRECTORY
 -----------------